sindresorhus/type-fest/readme.md

 - [`IterableElement`](source/iterable-element.d.ts) - Get the element type of an `Iterable`/`AsyncIterable`.
 For example, an array or a generator.
 - [`Entry`](source/entry.d.ts) - Create a type that represents the type of an entry of a collection.
 - [`Entries`](source/entries.d.ts) - Create a type that represents the type of the entries of a collection.
+- [`Paths`](source/paths.d.ts) - Create a type that represents all the possible paths to properties in the object.
 - [`SetReturnType`](source/set-return-type.d.ts) - Create a function type with a return type of your choice and the same parameters as the given function type.
 - [`Asyncify`](source/asyncify.d.ts) - Create an async version of the given function type.
 - [`Includes`](source/includes.d.ts) - Returns a boolean for whether the given array includes the given item.